 - Supports family weekend camps in different regions of Florida: UF Craniofacial Camp close to Gainesville, Camp Boggy Creek in Central Florida, and a camp in Ft.
 Lauderdale, on the campus of Nova Southeastern University.

-If you would like more information about the activities of FCCN, or would like to contact the coordinator in your region, or if you need help with educational materials or feeding supplies, please contact Ms. Lyuba Wharton at 352-334-0709, toll-free 800-726-2029; or you can email her at firstname.lastname@example.org
+If you would like more information about the activities of FCCN, or would like to contact the coordinator in your region, or if you need help with educational materials or feeding supplies, please contact Holly Shenk, RN, CPN at 800-726-2029 or you can email her at UF Craniofacial Center.

 University of Florida Craniofacial Camp

-For more information on this camp contact Ms. Ginny Dixon-Wood, camp director, Dr. Steve Boggs, pediatric psychologist.
+For more information on this camp contact Ms. Ginny Dixon-Wood, camp director.

 Contacts and Referrals

-A referral for an evaluation by the UF Craniofacial team can be made by a parent, physician or health professional who is concerned that a child (or adult) may need medical, surgical, dental, psychological, speech or hearing intervention for any craniofacial malformation.
+A referral for an evaluation by the UF Craniofacial team can be made by a physician or health professional who is concerned that a child may need an evaluation related to his or her craniofacial difference.

 Links & Resources